-- £4.500 + VAT formal review
+- £4,500 + VAT formal review

 - £2,500 + VAT chair's review

 - £1,500 + VAT surgery review

 Applicants are referred to the Design Review Panel by the London Borough of Ealing as an external service and fees are paid by the applicant to Frame Projects for delivering this service.
+The cost of venue hire, if required, would be in addition to the charges above.